j2scode/NLP/Assignment 1/README.md

 The purpose of this assignment is to explore the relationship between features and model performance.

 ### Features
-To improve performance, six new features were introduced, three for the node on the top of the stack and three for the next node in the input buffer and they were:
+To improve performance, I added the following seven new features:
+#### Stack [0] Features
 - LEMMA - the lemma or the stem of the word form, or an underscore if this is not available
+- CPOSTAG - course-grained part-of-speech tag
+- POSTAG - fine-grained part-of-speech tag

+#### Buffer [0] Features
+- LEMMA - the lemma or the stem of the word form, or an underscore if this is not available
+- CPOSTAG - course-grained part-of-speech tag
+- POSTAG - fine-grained part-of-speech tag

+#### Buffer [1] Features
 - CPOSTAG - course-grained part-of-speech tag
 - POSTAG - fine-grained part-of-speech tag